-The extension of the Declaration of State of Emergency to 11.59pm 19 July 2020 will allow the State to -reintroduce stricter lockdown measures for the state if deemed necessary.
-A second lockdown has been enforced in Metropolitan Melbourne and neighbouring Mitchell Shire, with Stage 3 Stay Home restrictions re-introduced.
+Victoria remains in a State of Emergency, as extended by the Victorian Health Minister to 11.59pm 13 September 2020.
+This will allow the State Government to reintroduce stricter lockdown measures if deemed necessary.

+Stricter lockdown measures have been enforced in Metropolitan Melbourne and neighbouring Mitchell Shire, with Stage 4: Stay Home restrictions introduced.
 The main source market for visitors to Murrindindi Shire is Melbourne, therefore the restrictions are likely to impact heavily on the Shire's economy which is reliant on tourism.

-STAGE 2 STAY SAFE RESTRICTIONS FOR MURRINDINDI SHIRE
+STAGE 3 STAY HOME RESTRICTIONS FOR MURRINDINDI SHIRE

-Current restrictions applying to businesses in Murrindindi Shire as at 7 July 2020, based on the Stage 2: Stay Safe directions that came into force at 11:59pm on 1 July 20206, include:
+Current restrictions applying to businesses in Murrindindi Shire as at 20 August 2020, based on the Stage 3: Stay Home directions that came into force at 11:59pm on 5 August 20206, include: